angus-lherrou/cstel-mva/ModelBank/README.md

 * If your model manifest is formatted incorrectly, you MIGHT get a FileLoadException.
 Don't count on it, but catch it regardless.
 * If your page manifest contains model names that don't exist in your book, you'll get a ModelDoesNotExistException.
 Catch this.
 * Obviously, if you're pointing to files that don't exist, you'll get a FileNotFoundException.
 Catch!!

+## Executable Instructions
+To run the executable, pass four arguments: absolute path to the model manifest, absolute path to the page manifest, page number, and model number (indexed at zero).

 ## Usage Instructions
 1. You'll want two manifest files: a file with model names and directories, and a file with pages and model names.
 Create these in the following formats: